tomhallmain/simple_image_compare/README.md

 ### Favorites Window

 You can mark any media file (image, video, etc.) as a favorite and access all favorites quickly using the Favorites window (Ctrl+F).
 This is especially useful when working with directories containing many files, as it allows you to keep persistent preferred items easily accessible for future searches and actions.

+### Directory Notes

+The Directory Notes feature allows you to maintain persistent notes and marked files for individual directories.
+You can add notes to specific files, mark files for later reference, and export or import your notes and marked files as text or JSON files.
+This is separate from the runtime marked files used for moving files, making it useful for long-term organization and documentation of your media collections.

 ## Prevalidation Rules